varabyte/kobweb/README.md

 Meanwhile, any given html page can reference a list of stylesheets which can define a bunch of styles, where each style is tied to a selector (which _selects_ what elements those styles apply to).

-A concrete example stylesheet can help the discussion here:
+A concrete example stylesheet can help here:

 ```css
 body {